-- All staff should log into their On Track email account at least weekly, should only use this for school purposes and should be mindful of only sending emails to specific people at a recognised email address. - When a staff member communicates individually with parents and/or pupils (by phone, text, in person, by email), this communication must be recorded on a SchoolPod contact form. - Copies of all letters, sent or received, relating to pupils should be provided for inclusion in the pupil file.
+- All staff should log into their On Track email account daily, should only use this for school purposes and should be mindful of only sending emails to specific people at a recognised email address. - When a staff member communicates individually with parents and/or pupils (by phone, text, in person, by email or letter), this communication must be recorded on an MIS contact form, for inclusion in the pupil file.